 Review: NRS Un-Pin Kit

 What stands out most is the quality of the components.
-Every piece comes from brands and systems that have earned their reputation on rivers around the world.
+Every piece comes from companies and systems that have earned their reputation on rivers around the world.
 When things have gone sideways and you're relying on Plan B, there is comfort in knowing every pulley, carabiner, and length of rope has been selected with rescue applications in mind.
 There is no guessing whether your gear will hold up when the situation becomes serious.